-A core feature of any comprehensive suite for HR is absence management, allowing HR leaders and managers to organize and track employee time off and identify and patterns of absence which may need to be addressed.
-You can use absence management software to calculate holiday entitlement for full time and casual workers, as well as tracking other types of absence, including maternity/paternity leave and sick leave.
+A core feature of any comprehensive suite for HR is absence management, allowing HR leaders and managers to organize and track employee time off and identify patterns of absence that may need to be addressed.
+You can use absence management software to calculate holiday entitlement for full-time and casual workers, as well as track other types of absence, including maternity/paternity leave and sick leave.

 5. Establishing and tracking OKRs and KPIs

 Goal setting and employee motivation are intimately tied, and multiple studies have demonstrated how effective goals act as powerful motivators capable of boosting productivity.
 Whether you’re setting SMART or stretch goals these need to be clearly defined, with a system in place for tracking objectives and key results and key performance indicators.